cerpus/Edlib/sourcecode/hub/README.md

 TODO: write the rest of the README

+## Tag migration

+Edlibs from before September 2025 should have `php artisan edlib:migrate-tags` run on them to ensure content types on old contents are correctly displayed and filterable.

 ## Using ngrok for development

 Social login requires the dev environment to be available over the web for some